TAXES

 Tax planning isn’t one-size-fits-all.
 What works at $50,000 income is very different from what works at $150,000.

+Flexibility matters more than deductions here.
+TFSAs are typically more valuable than RRSPs because withdrawals remain tax-free and don’t impact benefits.
 Government benefits like the Canada Child Benefit and GST/HST credits also play a larger role, so keeping taxable income lower can actually increase overall cash flow.

 RRSP contributions become significantly more valuable due to higher marginal tax rates.
 Income splitting, investment structure, and advanced strategies like donating investments can all have a meaningful impact.